-Original Medicare comes in two Parts: A and B. Part A is known as hospital insurance and can cover your hospital care, home health services, skilled nursing facility care and hospice care.
-Part A is automatically included when you are enrolled or sign up for Medicare.
+What Is Medicare Part A?Medicare Part A, also known as hospital insurance, can cover your inpatient hospital care, home health services, skilled nursing facility care, and hospice care.
+Medicare Part A is automatically included when you are enrolled in or sign up for Medicare.

-- You're 65 and already receive benefits from Social Security
+- You're 65 and already receive benefits from Social Security.

 - You’re 65 and already receive benefits from the Railroad Retirement Board (RRB).